wallali/gTFTPy/README.md

 sudo python3 install.py
 ```

+### Parameters

+If run without parameters as shown above, the `install.py` script will prompt you for the options it needs.

-Example of this script run with parameters to avoid prompts
+Alternatively you can run this script run with parameters preconfigured,

 ```shell
 sudo python3 install.py --display=3501r --rotation=90 --install-type=fbcp
 ```

+`--install-type=uninstall` should remove the changes made by the script.

+To change to a different `--rotation` option you can run the script again and choose another rotation (90, 180, 270, 0).

 ## What does this script do?